Bill Lee (Tennessee politician): COVID-19 pandemic

 As the highly contagious Delta variant spread in Tennessee, Lee said that he had "no real concern" over it.
 COVID-19 cases and hospitalizations surged in Tennessee from July to August 2021.
 Tennessee's COVID-19 vaccination rate was among the lowest in the country.
 Lee encouraged Tennesseans to get vaccinated, but opposed vaccine mandates and, amid the resurgence of COVID-19 cases, maintained that it was a personal choice whether to get vaccinated.
 He also dismissed suggestions for a return to restrictions or offering COVID-19 vaccine incentives.

-In 2021, Lee blocked the Tennessee Department of Health from reaching out to teenagers to encourage them to get the vaccinated.
+In 2021, Lee blocked the Tennessee Department of Health from reaching out to teenagers to encourage them to get vaccinated.
 In July 2021, his administration fired the state's vaccine chief, Michelle Fiscus, who had angered some Republican state legislators by promoting vaccination for eligible youth.
 The state Health Department stopped vaccination-related outreach to minors for all diseases, not only COVID-19.
 Lee opposed offering vaccine incentives even as the Tennessee government spent nearly $500,000 to incentivize farmers to vaccinate cattle against respiratory disease as part of the "Herd Health" program, launched in 2019 under Lee.

 In August 2021, Lee signed an executive order that allowed parents to let their children opt out of school mask mandates.
 The next month, Lee vowed to fight President Joe Biden's plan to require COVID-19 vaccines for federal employees and federal contractors, as well as to require businesses with more than 100 employees to require vaccination or weekly COVID-19 testing; Lee asserted that the action was unconstitutional.

 In November 2021, Lee signed a bill into law that restricted the ability of localities to implement public health restrictions, such as mask mandates.

+Labor unions

+In 2024, Lee joined five other Republican governors (Kay Ivey of Alabama, Brian Kemp of Georgia, Tate Reeves of Mississippi, Henry McMaster of South Carolina, and Greg Abbott of Texas) in a statement opposing the United Auto Workers unionization campaign.

+ELVIS Act

+In March 2024, Lee signed the ELVIS Act, which was designed to protect musicians from unauthorized use of their voices by artificial intelligence technologies and against audio deepfakes and voice cloning.
+It was noted to be the first such enacted legislation in the nation.